chiche-ds/30-Day-Terraform-challenge-/Day1/daily-update.md

 - **Name:** Yusuf Abdulganiyu

 - **Task Completed:** Introduction to Terraform and IaC
-- **Date and Time:** [ 1st December 2024 2pm WAT ]
+- **Date and Time:** [ 1st December 2024 4pm WAT ]

 ## Additional Notes

-- I had a dive into the world of IaC with its impact to Cloud Engineering
+- I had a dive into the world of IaC with its impact to DevOps and Tech professionals
 - Terraform as Cloud Agnostic IaC tool in comparison to others